 The Raymond Trail is a 2.9 mile moderately trafficked out and back trail located near Peterborough, New Hampshire that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 From Old Mountain Road to the peak of Pack Monadnock.
 Overall a good trail with sections in some swampy areas so be aware during the wet months that this will be a wet trail.
 Trail is well marked with WHITE '' on trees and is fairly easy to follow.
 There is are also two scrambles up some rocks so use caution.

 I am a beginner and this was only my fourth time hiking but I found this trail to be fairly easy.
 There was a little scrambling but nothing too difficult.
 This is a good trail for families and children.
 There's also a paved road, good for bikers or if you don't want to climb back down.
 The view is nice from the top.

 Very nice hike only takes an hour or two

 As a newer hiker exploring a variety of trails, I really enjoyed this hike.
 I found the trail to be easy to follow, although, I would have preferred a few more trail markers, but we never lost the trail.
 The trail is easily navigated for the most part.
 There were a couple of rock scrambles, but again nothing to difficult, more fun than difficult.